peppekerstens/peppekerstens.github.io/_drafts/sonic/2025-01-10-sonic-emulator.md

 Error response from daemon: OCI runtime exec failed: exec failed: unable to start container process: exec: "ip": executable file not found in $PATH: unknown
 Booting switches, please wait ~1 minute for switches to load
 ```

-As it turns out, all commands being used to configure the network interfaces within Ubuntu are obsolete.
+The commands being used to configure the network interfaces within Ubuntu do not seem to be present in the used Docker distro.

 ## Ubuntu, what the hell?